 1. Include all income

-Lenders might be able to consider other income such as bonus, commission, overtime, side hustles, child benefits, rental or property income and investment dividends.
+Lenders might be able to consider other income such as bonuses, commission, overtime, side hustles, child benefits, rental or property income and investment dividends.
 However, it’s worth noting that if you’re self-employed or have other side incomes, lenders will usually want to see evidence of your accounts and income for at least the past two years.

 2. Consider joint application